 C. Justification and Documentation Requirements

-Cost Transfer Justification Form and signed by the Department Head, Principal Investigator, or an individual who has been given expenditure approval authority on the award by the Department Head or Principal Investigator, as well as, a responsible organizational official of the University or designee.
+All Cost Transfer requests must be supported by the Cost Transfer Justification Form and signed by the Department Head, Principal Investigator, or an individual who has been given expenditure approval authority on the award by the Department Head or Principal Investigator, as well as, a responsible organizational official of the University or designee.
 The reason for each Cost Transfer must be clearly explained in the written narrative and include all appropriate supporting documentation.
 Financial and Administrative Services has primary responsibility for approving Cost Transfers for Departmental Budgets and Sponsored Projects and maintaining the related records.
+All non-salary Cost Transfers involving a Departmental Budget or Sponsored Project are subject to the following documentation requirements:

 - An explanation of the reason the original charge was not made to the appropriate cost center, account or fund number